Saturday, October 5, 2024

 Sautéing the onions and garlic is an important step in many recipes, as it helps to build flavor and aroma.
 The onions and garlic release their natural sugars and oils when heated, which adds depth and complexity to the dish.
 It’s important to not overcook the garlic, as it can become bitter and overpowering.
 Once the onions and garlic are sautéed to perfection, you can continue with the recipe and enjoy the delicious flavors they bring to the dish.

-See also What Spices Go In Beef Stew
+See also Beef Stew Kilojoules

 Adding the spices and herbs for flavor